excelsiorsoft/droit-coding-exercise/README.md

-ocrates is a man.
+Socrates is a man.
 All men are mortal.
 Therefore, Socrates is mortal.

 You probably know that a general inference engine may carry out this sort of reasoning by combining the knowledge encapsulated in a rule like `Human(x) -> Mortal(x)` with the knowledge of the fact `Human(Socrates)` to infer `Mortal(Socrates)`.